USFWS/secas/docs/StoryMap.md

 in the tileset.
 Steps for creating the boundary tileset are described in [analysis/prep/README.md](../analysis/prep/README.md).

+The project boundary must be in geographic (WGS84) coordinates.

 The project boundary polygon(s) should be simplified to the degree possible using [mapshaper](https://mapshaper.org/):